steveschnepp/blog.pwkf.org/_posts/2022-10-16-usb-c-explained.md

 Despite the usual confusion, USB-C isn't always associated with USB 3.x.
 It is first and foremost a **connector format**.
-It even acknowledges one of the main usage of USB nowadays : power delivery, wihtout even the need of a data transfert.
+It even acknowledges one of the main usage of USB nowadays : power delivery, without even the need of a data transfer.

 This was possible in the USB2.0 era since the vast majority of the USB-A connecters where not 100% to the specifications, and happily delivered much